Leaveyou/Karateca/readme.md

 ## TODO:

 * [x] Delete song
-* [x] Reorder playlist - need string keys for array_splice to preserve indices.
-Will reorder by splicing: move(fromPosition, toPosition)
+* [x] Reorder playlist by splicing to preserve indices
-* [x] Make youtubeSong not know the singer and make separate class for PlaylistSong which contains it.
+* [x] Make `YoutubeSong` not know the singer and make separate class for `PlaylistSong` which contains it.
+* [ ] Meta: gpg key
+* [ ] switch from redis to valkey-io/valkey
+* [ ] fix functional tests ide configuration file
+* [ ] fix git dubious ownership requiring trust repository
+* [ ] Make GUIDs strings <br>
+      **_OR_** use `ds/Map` extension to be able to array-access objects as keys<br>
+      **_OR_** use `ds/Hashable`
-* [ ] Investigate using ds/Sequence for storing playlistSongs.
-Breaks access by ID since requires int keys.
+* [ ] Investigate using `ds/Sequence` for storing PlaylistSongs. <br>
+      Breaks access by ID since requires int keys. <br>
       Has native functions for inserting songs at specified index
-* [ ] Make GUID string OR use ds/Map extension to be able to arrayAccess objects as keys
-* [ ] Run functional tests on separate redis container to prevent accidental interference.
-Temporarily using separate redis db.
+* [ ] Run functional tests on separate redis container to prevent accidental interference.<br> Temporarily using separate redis db.

-### Thoughts on using guids or positional arguments for reordering

-I think redis storage should have separate list for history and future planned songs:
-* shows accurate history of what's been played
-* solves problem of knowing currently playing song
-* makes list of current songs smaller speeding up sorting songs
-* perhaps currently playing song might be at end of playlist to prevent changes to it such as deleting it, OR first in new list to allow deleting, thus skipping it.
+* [ ] `redis.karateca      | 10:C 09 Dec 2024 13:50:46.736 # WARNING Memory overcommit must be enabled!
+Without it, a background save or replication may fail under low memory condition.
+Being disabled, it can also cause failures without low memory condition, see https://github.com/jemalloc/jemalloc/issues/1328.
+To fix this issue add 'vm.overcommit_memory = 1' to /etc/sysctl.conf and then reboot or run the command 'sysctl vm.overcommit_memory=1' for this to take effect.`

 ~~~ mermaid
 ---